prosysscience/llncs/readme.txt

-Dear LLNCS user,
+Dear llncs user,

-The files in this directory belong to the LaTeX2e package for Lecture Notes in Computer Science (LNCS) of Springer-Verlag.
+The files in this directory belong to the LaTeX2e package for Springer's Lecture Notes in Computer Science (LNCS) and other proceedings book series.

 It consists of the following files: